(Age-related wear and tear of the spine)

 Electromyography.
 This test shows how well your nerves are passing along signals from your spinal cord to your muscles.

-Your healthcare provider can recommend a variety of treatments for pain relief from cervical spondylosis, depending on your needs.
+Your healthcare provider can recommend a variety of treatments for pain relief from this condition, depending on your needs.
 These may include:

 Medicines.
-Nonsteroidal anti-inflammatory medicines, like ibuprofen or aspirin, opioid pain relievers, and muscle relaxants may help.
+Nonsteroidal anti-inflammatory medicines, such as ibuprofen or aspirin, opioid pain relievers, and muscle relaxants may help.

 Physical therapy.
 A physical therapist can teach you stretching and strengthening exercises that may ease symptoms.